wroge/esperanto/README.md

 	// INSERT INTO presidents (first, last) OUTPUT INSERTED.nr VALUES (@p1, @p2), (@p3, @p4) [George Washington John Adams]

 	// 3.
 QUERY
-	// This section creates a query that returns JSON rows and is therefore supported by any database driver.
+	// In this section, we create a query that returns JSON rows so that they can be scanned in a
+	// similar way (byte-slice) for every dialect and driver.
+	// For convenience squirrel expressions can be used.
 	// Note that the JSON_OBJECT function is not yet implemented in SQL Server 2019.

 	equals := esperanto.Switch{